Writing Amazing, Engaging, & (most important) Quality Content Takes Skill, What Makes A Great Sales Copywriter?

 - People are captivated by questions.
 Let’s face it, when somebody asks you a question, you’re almost forced to answer it, unless you have absolutely NO interest in the subject matter.
 Making sure you know your audience is extremely important.

-- Another approach to writing headlines is with the powerful statement
+- Write headlines is with the powerful statement

 - Here, you don’t ask a question but just make a statement that is so bold that it almost sounds like it’s too good to be true.